 There are a number of lenders that offer loans for bad credit.
-These types of loans are a more expensive way to borrow although they are an option if you don’t mind the higher interest rates.
+These types of loans are a more expensive way to borrow although they are an option if you can live with the higher interest rates.

 Types of Bad Credit Loans

 When shopping for a loan, you could say that you don’t actually choose one, and that it chooses you.
-This is because loans rely on your credit score to help the lender determine whether you might be eligible.
+This is because installment loans and personal loans rely on your credit score to help the lender determine whether you might be eligible.

 Personal Loans – these are most suitable for people with a good credit rating or higher and often require a credit score over 700 to get approved.